 Moving into your new home can be very exciting.
 However, in the case of renting, don’t forget that the house was previously occupied and was in constant use.
-And in case of a new house, you must remember that a lot of harsh chemicals and paints were recently used to build it.
+And in the case of a new house, you must remember that many harsh chemicals and paints were recently used to build it.
 Thus, whether you are moving into a new house or renting a new apartment, one thing that you must consider is move-in cleaning.
 Our experts put together the best ways how to clean an apartment before moving in.

 Whether you’re just moving in or about to move out, you might not have thought about an important factor for both: cleaning.
-Cleaning before or directly after you move in might not be your biggest concern, but cleaning your rental space before moving out could help ensure the return of a security deposit.
+Cleaning apartment before moving in might not be your biggest concern, but cleaning your rental space before moving out could help ensure the return of a security deposit.

-Cleaning can be tricky during the move-in phase.
+Cleaning an apartment can be tricky during the move-in phase.
 Depending on when your lease starts and when you physically move into your space can determine a lot.
-If you have a few days in between the two, take the time to visit the apartment and do some overall cleaning and double-checking of appliances, faucets and other things that might need attention before you begin using them.
+If you have a few days between the two, take the time to visit and do some overall apartment cleaning and double-check appliances, faucets, and other things that might need attention before you begin using them.
 If you notice something that wasn’t a problem during your walk-through, or if you didn’t have a walk-through, be sure to contact your landlord or property manager to ensure it’s fixed before your official move-in.

 We understand that cleaning a new household space can be stressful.
-So, ease up your anxiety and lower down your stress level, we have come up with a list of things that you need to do before moving into your new home.
+So, to ease up your anxiety and lower your stress level.
+We have come up with a list of things you need to do before moving into your new home.

 Hose down the porch and patio